George V: National politics

 George inherited the throne at a politically turbulent time.
 Lloyd George's People's Budget had been rejected the previous year by the Conservative and Unionist-dominated House of Lords, contrary to the normal convention that the Lords did not veto money bills.
-Liberal Prime Minister H. H. Asquith had asked the previous king to give an undertaking that he would create sufficient Liberal peers to force the budget through the House.
+Liberal Prime Minister H. H. Asquith had asked the previous king to give an undertaking that he would create sufficient Liberal peers to allow the passage of Liberal legislation.
 Edward had reluctantly agreed, provided the Lords rejected the budget after two successive general elections.
 After the January 1910 general election, the Conservative peers allowed the budget, for which the government now had an electoral mandate, to pass without a vote.

 Asquith attempted to curtail the power of the Lords through constitutional reforms, which were again blocked by the Upper House.
 A constitutional conference on the reforms broke down in November 1910 after 21 meetings.
 Asquith and Lord Crewe, Liberal leader in the Lords, asked George to grant a dissolution, leading to a second general election, and to promise to create sufficient Liberal peers if the Lords blocked the legislation again.
 If George refused, the Liberal government would otherwise resign, which would have given the appearance that the monarch was taking sides – with "the peers against the people" – in party politics.
 The King's two private secretaries, the Liberal Lord Knollys and the Unionist Lord Stamfordham, gave George conflicting advice.
 Knollys advised George to accept the Cabinet's demands, while Stamfordham advised George to accept the resignation.
 Like his father, George reluctantly agreed to the dissolution and creation of peers, although he felt his ministers had taken advantage of his inexperience to browbeat him.
 After the December 1910 general election, the Lords let the bill pass on hearing of the threat to swamp the house with new peers.
 The subsequent Parliament Act 1911 permanently removed – with a few exceptions – the power of the Lords to veto bills.
 George later came to feel that Knollys had withheld information from him about the willingness of the opposition to form a government if the Liberals had resigned.

 The 1910 general elections had left the Liberals as a minority government dependent upon the support of the Irish Nationalist Party.
 As desired by the Nationalists, Asquith introduced legislation that would give Ireland Home Rule, but the Conservatives and Unionists opposed it.
 As tempers rose over the Home Rule Bill, which would never have been possible without the Parliament Act, relations between the elderly Knollys and the Conservatives became poor, and he was pushed into retirement.
 Desperate to avoid the prospect of civil war in Ireland between Unionists and Nationalists, George called a meeting of all parties at Buckingham Palace in July 1914 in an attempt to negotiate a settlement.
 After four days the conference ended without an agreement.
 Political developments in Britain and Ireland were overtaken by events in Europe, and the issue of Irish Home Rule was suspended for the duration of the war.